Local agent O’Riordan Bond raises £12,000 for Mind charity with more on the way

 “I look forward to seeing what the final three months of the year brings – they have certainly lived up to their promise to support Northamptonshire Mind.”

-O’Riordan Bond has previously supported charities at a smaller local level including the Workbridge Centre and Willen Hospice.
-Two of their estate agents from Olney branch, Tim Lines and Ed Coles, reportedly took part in 100 mile cycle back in August for Willen Hospice raising over £600.00 for the charity."
+The agent has supported other local charities in the past as well.
+Back in August two of their estate agents, Tim Lines and Ed Coles, took part in a 100 mile cycle for Willen Hospice, raising over £600.

 When asked why they chose Mind this time around, a spokesperson said: "During lockdown we understood that people were going through really tough times, especially mentally.
 So we thought it was the best thing to do after things opened up again.